-Then, the process starts all over, until one glorious day, the huge project is complete!
+Then, the process starts all over, until one glorious day, that huge project is complete!
 Then, it’s on to the next one with my trusty timer in hand.

 #3 Looooong To-Do Lists

-Some days there’s just more to get done.
-On those days, I grab my to-do list and my timer, and I get to work.
+Some days there’s just more to be done.
+On those days, I grab my to-do list and my timer and I get to work.

 Fifteen minutes per task usually does it, but if there are leftover, unfinished to-do’s after I’ve gone through the list, I just start over again.